comutor/4bet-sports-betting-platform/replit.md

-# TATAbets - Premier Betting Platform
+# 4bet - Premier Betting Platform

 ## Overview

-TATAbets is a comprehensive sports betting platform designed for users in South Sudan and Uganda.
+4bet is a comprehensive sports betting platform designed for users in South Sudan and Uganda.
 The application provides a full-stack betting experience with real-time sports data, casino games, virtual sports, and user management.
 Built with a modern tech stack, it offers both web and mobile-responsive interfaces for placing bets, managing accounts, and accessing various gaming options.

 ## System Architecture